Anubrata-Mallick/Country-Statistical-Analysis/README.md

-# Satistical Analysis of Countries
+# Satistical Analysis of Countries [Live Link](https://country-analysis.streamlit.app/)

 This project help individual to visualize the stats about the countries like economy , GDP distribution, Education etc. and also answer some insightfull question

 ![.](https://github.com/Anubrata-Mallick/Country-Statistical-Analysis/blob/main/images/im2.png)

-## Live Link

-this project is deployed on : https://country-analysis.streamlit.app/

 # Project Folder Structure